NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 [See The Cloud Rider](#the-cloud-rider)

+## Isaiah 40: 8

+> The grass withers, the flower fades, but the word of our God will stand forever.

+The word of God will never pass away.
+In Luke 21:33 Jesus says "Heaven and earth will pass away, but my words will not pass away."

 ## Isaiah 40: 10

 > Behold, the Lord GOD comes with might, and his arm rules for him; behold, his reward is with him, and his recompense before him.